-one may have expected that the chloA content (for assessing the part of turbidity due tu phytoplankton abundance, and so assess the eutrophication pressure more accurately than nutrient content, when nutrients are in the vegetation) and water depth were surveyed (measured with a datalogger), for understanding how far submersion-emersion rythm and turbidity rule populations (cf introduction)?This would also make it possible to measure the behaviour of the two Z marina populations, and to situate them in relation to the trajectories of the other species.
+one may have expected that the chloA content (for assessing the part of turbidity due tu phytoplankton abundance, and so assess the eutrophication pressure more accurately than nutrient content, when nutrients are in the vegetation) and water depth were surveyed (measured with a datalogger), for understanding how far submersionemersion rythm and turbidity rule populations (cf introduction)?
+This would also make it possible to measure the behaviour of the two Z marina populations, and to situate them in relation to the trajectories of the other species.

-Chla-a was measured (L 150) and considered in the analysis (L227-231), but not retained by the stepwise procedure.
+Chla-a was measured (L 158) and included in the analysis (l239-243), but not retained by the stepwise procedure.
+It should be noted that one data logger was deployed at each site but not at the scale of the modality so we have one information per site, not for each population.